 Jerome Lejeune was born in 1926 in Montrouge, near Paris.
 He studied medicine and became a researcher at the National Center of Scientific Research (CNRS) in Paris in 1952.
-Dr. Lejeune was also the founder of the first specialized clinic for Trisomy 21 patients at Necker Children’s Hospital in Paris.
+Dr. Lejeune was also the founder of the first specialized clinic for Down syndrome patients at Necker Children’s Hospital in Paris.

-In July 1958, as he was studying chromosomes linked to Down syndrome, he discovered the existence of an additional chromosome on the 21st pair.
+In July 1958, as he was studying chromosomes linked to Down syndrome, he discovered, with technical assistance from Marthe Gautier, the existence of an additional chromosome on the 21st pair.
 With this remarkable and ground-breaking discovery, he renamed the condition trisomy 21 to accurately describe the genetic abnormality.
 For the first time Dr. Lejeune had established a link between an intellectual disability and its genetic cause.
 Dr. Lejeune would go on to discover the genetic cause of Cri-du-Chat syndrome and to also advance understanding of Fragile X syndrome and others.

 In recognition of his discovery, in 1964 Jerome Lejeune was named the first Professor of Fundamental Genetics at the Faculty of Medicine of Paris.
 While increasing his research he continued to remain available to families, caring for disabled children, and to travel the world giving thousands of lectures on genetics.
 As a well-known geneticist, he was called to the United States to testify in court in Davis v.
 Davis, the Tennessee Frozen Embryo Case, in Maryville, Tennessee in 1989.